sedouard/AzureDevopsLabs/CI/README.md

 Although Atlassian is a compete service to Visual Studio Online it has integration points which can be used with Azure.

-### Lab 2: Continuous Deployment using Bitbucket and Azure Websites
+### Lab: Continuous Deployment using Bitbucket and Azure Websites

-One of the most basic DevOps scenarios is to be able to deploy your application from either your development or production environment to your live Website upon committing code to the repository.
-This process is called Continuous Integration or Continuous Delivery.
+One of the most basic DevOps scenarios is to be able to deploy your application from either your code repository to either your development or production deployment for fast product validation.
+This process is called Continuous Integration or Continuous Delivery depending on how you set up your process.

 [Bitbucket](http://www.bitbucket.com) and other source control services such as [Github](www.github.com) provide web hooks from their platform to deploy code bases to cloud services like Azure Websites.
+Azure Websites provides for a compelling continuous integration and deployment by providing git deployment, custom deployment scripts and multiple deployment slots.

 In this demo we will deploy [Node Recipes](http://noderecipes.azurewebsites.net), a simple Node.js application to Azure via Bitbucket Git repository.
 The first step is copy the **Start** folder and place it in your directory root.
 Then install the required packages: